University of Newcastle

 Learning outcomes

-Upon completion of this program, graduates will be able to:
+Upon completion of this program, graduates will have:

 - A comprehensive understanding of the professional and ethical standards that regulate social work practice, demonstrate social work values and uphold ethical responsibilities as outlined in the AASW (Australian Association of Social Workers) Code of Ethics, 2020.